Resident234/php.net/pages/www.php.net_function.fgetc.php.md

-The best and simplest way to get input from a user in the CLI with only PHP is to use fgetc() function with the STDIN constant:
+The best and simplest way to get input from a user in the CLI with only PHP is to use fgetc() function with the STDIN constant:<br><br>

 ```
 <?php